Curriculum Intent - What do we hope to achieve?

 Curriculum Implementation – How will we deliver the curriculum?

 Pupils will access a broad and engaging curriculum.
-Often, although not exclusively, subjects will be taught through topics.
+Where appropriate, links across subjects will be made to the half term's topic driver.
 This enables pupils to access a wide range of cross curricular knowledge and skills in a way that engages them and helps their learning to ‘stick’.

 Religious Education - coming soon